 The protagonist Phèdre nó Delaunay and antagonist Melisande Shahrizai of the first trilogy of Kushiel's Legacy.
 Phèdre describes her skin as being "a perfectly acceptable shade of ivory" and her hair as "sable-in-shadows."
 Melisande is described as having alabaster skin and hair so black that it gleams blue under light.
 Being D'Angeline they are automatically beautiful, but even among D'Angelines Phèdre is a highly desired courtesan and Melisande is regarded as being one of the most beautiful women alive.
 The kind of beautiful that inspires people to write poetry about her.

 Yennefer from The Witcher books.
 She is pale with raven black hair and wears only black and white.
 Like all sorceresses, she is incredibly beautiful.

 Irene/Attolia from The Queen's Thief is one (fair skin, very beautiful, dark haired).

-Tom Riddle (AKA Lord Voldemort) from Harry Potter had pale skin and dark hair, and was frequently noted to be very handsome before he started ripping out chunks of his soul and putting them in Horcruxes.
-Harry himself can be considered another male example, having black hair and all.
+In Harry Potter, Tom Riddle had pale skin and dark hair, and was frequently noted to be very handsome before he started ripping out chunks of his soul and putting them in Horcruxes.

 Deirdre:(After seeing a raven drinking blood out of the snow) I will love a man with hair the color of the raven, skin as white as snow, and lips as red as blood.